How to Plan for Thanksgiving (Part Two)

 - I’ll make my cider early in the day and leave it on the stove for my guests to serve themselves.

-- Put out your appetizers early for you and your guests to enjoy.
+- Put out your appetizers early so you and your guests can enjoy them.

 - Serve a cocktail.
 (I’ll serve a delicious pomegranate Prosecco drink now.).
-A cool trick to chill wine first is to wrap a damp dish towel around the bottle and then pop it into the freezer for 15 minutes ONLY (set your phone timer for this or ask Siri to time this for you).
+Tip: A nifty trick to chill wine first is to wrap a damp dish towel around the bottle, then pop it into the freezer for 15 minutes ONLY (set your phone timer for this, or ask Siri to time it for you).
 Then pop the bottle into the fridge.
-Don’t drink more than one cocktail 🍹 now as you’ve got a lot to still pull off...
+Don’t drink more than one cocktail 🍹 now as you’ve got a lot to pull off still…

 - Heat your sides while the bird cooks or while it rests.
-A carved turkey 🦃 will need 45 minutes to “rest” after it is done.
-That means once the bird reaches 165 degrees on the meat thermometer, take it out of the oven and put it on a carving board that has a “juice rim” on it.
+Tip: A carved turkey 🦃 will need 45 minutes to “rest” after it is done.
+That means once the bird reaches 165 degrees on the meat thermometer, take it out of the oven and put it on a carving board with a “juice rim.”
 The juice rim catches the juice that initially oozes out of the bird.
-Cover the turkey with aluminum foil for the above-noted 45 minutes.
+Cover the turkey with aluminum foil for the 45 minutes noted above.
 This resting period gives the turkey a chance for the juices to seep back into the bird from the cutting board.
 It also gives the chef(s) time to make the sides and gravy.
 (Here’s when I make my Brussels sprouts, butternut squash, and pomegranate seed dish, and when the sweet potatoes get reheated).

 - Pour the water.
-Great tasks to off-load to your family and guests include pouring the water, lighting the candles, last-minute ice run from the store, washing the early dishes, bringing sides to the table… Don’t be shy.
+Tip: Great tasks to offload to your family and guests include: pouring water, lighting candles, running to the store for last-minute ice, washing the early pots and pans, and bringing sides to the table… Don’t be shy.
 Your family and friends love you.
 And they’re glad they’re not hosting.
 Enjoy their help.
 Really!

 - We serve all the dishes buffet style.
 While people are going down the buffet, I light the table candles and get my dog 🐶 a bone 🦴 so he can chow down with all of us.
-(Here’s my favorite trick: Right now, I put the cinnamon rolls in the oven for 7-8 minutes, tops.
-I set a timer ⏱ on my phone which is in my apron pocket.
-As soon as the timer goes off I grab the rolls and walk them around to my guests.
+(Tip: Here’s my favorite trick: Right now, I put the cinnamon rolls in the oven at 350 degrees for 7-8 minutes, tops.
+I set a timer ⏱ on my phone, which is in my apron pocket.
+As soon as the timer goes off, I grab the rolls and walk them around to my guests.
 It’s great because everyone is already seated and they have a teensy bit of room on their plate for my favorite side😊!)

 14. Congratulations 🎉🍾🎊!
 You did it!!!!
-Save your timeline from this year (maybe in your phone 📱) and add any ideas 💡/changes for next year!).
-You can always come up with easier ways on how to plan for Thanksgiving.
+Tip: Save your timeline from this year (maybe in your phone 📱) and add any ideas 💡/changes for next year!
+You can always come up with easier ways to plan for Thanksgiving.

-Happy Thanksgiving to all of you my wonderful subscribers!
+Happy Thanksgiving to all of you, my wonderful subscribers!
 I am so grateful for all your kind comments and suggestions.
 This blog has been such an adventure for me!
 I love sharing with all of you.
-Please drop me a comment telling me which idea sounds good to you.
-Your comments help me, (and hopefully you) to have an even more FUN and FULL LIFE!!!!
+Please leave a comment letting me know which idea you like best.
+Your comments help me (and hopefully you) to have an even more FUN and FULL LIFE!!!!

 XO,